Rare, antiquarian, used & out-of-print books on travel in China, for sale at Horizon Books.

 Hill p.
 65: 'English firms fitted out the schooner Columbia for the fur trade between the northwest coast of America and China.
 Peter Corney sailed as first lieutenant on this voyage which lasted more than four years.
 The ship was finally purchased by King Kamehameha of Hawaii.
 The voyage provides much interesting information concerning Hawaii and the abortive Russian settlement on Kauai.
 Howes 785 describes the work as 'very rare'.
 The title continues: 'Early Account of Kamehameha's Realm; Manners and Customs of the People, etc, and Sketch of a Cruise in the Service of the Independents of South America in 1819, with a Preface and Appendix of Valuable Confirmatory Letters Prepared by Prof. W. D. Alexander'

 COWAN, Dr. J. Macqueen; The Journeys and Plant Introductions of George Forrest.
-London, The Royal Horticultural Society, 1952, First Edition, 8vo [25 x 16 cm]; xi, 252 pp, frontis (port), numerous illus from photos and drwgs, 5 color plates, color fldg map, appendix of his rhododendrons, index, orig cloth, dj (chipped at spine end and corners), fine & clean in good+ dj.
+London, The Royal Horticultural Society, 1952, First Edition, 8vo [25 x 16 cm]; xi, 252 pp, frontis (port), numerous illustrations from photos and drwgs, 5 color plates, color folding map, appendix of his rhododendrons, index, original cloth, dj (chipped at spine end and corners), fine & clean in good+ dj.

 Forrest collected plants in Western China, Upper Burma and Eastern Tibet from 1904 to 1931 and introduced many new plants, especially rhododendrons and primulas, but many others.
 E. H. M. Cox wrote the chapter on his journeys with a personal account of Forrest by Sir William Wright Smith.
 An interesting and important book on one of the most significant plant collectors of the 20th century.

 COX, E. H. M.; Plant-Hunting in China; A History of Botanical Exploration in China and the Tibetan Marches.
-London, Collins, 1945, First Edition, 8vo [22 x 14.5 cm]; 279 pp, color frontis, 24 illus, index, orig cloth, gilt lettering on spine, dj (not price clipped, spine faded and chipped at edges), name on endpaper, very good in worn dj, book interior is clean and unmarked.
+London, Collins, 1945, First Edition, 8vo [22 x 14.5 cm]; 279 pp, color frontis, 24 illus, index, original cloth, gilt lettering on spine, dj (not price clipped, spine faded, short tear, chip), near fine in good dj, book interior is clean and unmarked.

 The author describes the history of plant hunting in the area, the source for much of today's nursery stock.
 He describes the exploits of major plant hunters including Fortune, Wilson, Forrest and Kingdon Ward, as well as many of the less known botanists, from Britain, America and Europe who travelled there.
 A readable yet detailed account by this important garden writer, who personally knew many of the important 20th century gardeners and plant hunters.
 Later editions did not have the frontis in color of the Primula Sinensis.